Daddy Cool (band)

-Daddy Cool's music was originally largely 1950s Doo-wop style cover versions and originals mostly written by Wilson.
+Daddy Cool's music was originally largely 1950s doo-wop-style cover versions and originals mostly written by Wilson.
 On stage they provided a danceable sound which was accessible and fun.
-Their second album, Sex, Dope, Rock'n'Roll: Teenage Heaven from January 1972, also reached the Top Ten.
+Their second album, Sex, Dope, Rock'n'Roll: Teenage Heaven from January 1972, also reached the top ten.
 Breaking up in August 1972, Daddy Cool briefly reformed during 1974–1975 before disbanding again.
 They reformed with the band's original line-up in 2005.
-Their iconic status was confirmed when they were inducted into the Australian Recording Industry Association (ARIA) Hall of Fame on 16 August 2006.
+They were inducted into the Australian Recording Industry Association (ARIA) Hall of Fame on 16 August 2006.
 At the Music Victoria Awards of 2014, Daddy Cool was also inducted into the Music Victoria Hall of Fame.

 History

 1964–1970: Previous bands

 Ross Hannaford (guitar, bass, vocals) and Ross Wilson (guitar, vocals, harmonica) formed pop / R&B Melbourne-based group The Pink Finks in 1964 while they were still attending high school in the south eastern Melbourne suburb of Beaumaris, Victoria; they later attended the senior campus of Sandringham College.
 They recorded a version of Richard Berry's "Louie Louie" in 1965 which led to a recording contract and three more singles.
 In 1967 they formed The Party Machine, which had a more radical sound (influenced by Frank Zappa and Howlin' Wolf), the band now including Mike Rudd (later in Spectrum) on bass guitar.
 They released a single "You've All Gotta Go" in 1969; their printed songbooks were confiscated and burned by the Victorian Vice Squad for being obscene and seditious.
 Wilson disbanded The Party Machine in 1969 after receiving an invitation to travel to London to join expatriate Australian band Procession.
 After they released Procession on Festival Records Wilson returned to Australia.

 Wayne Duncan (bass, vocals) and Gary Young (drums, vocals) had been the rhythm section of many bands, particularly instrumental groups, since the 1950s.
-One of these was The Rondells, who were also the backing band for Bobby & Laurie a popular singing duo (with number 1 hit single "Hitch Hiker" in 1966).
+One of these was The Rondells, who were also the backing band for Bobby & Laurie a popular singing duo (with number-one hit single "Hitch Hiker" in 1966).

 Young and Wilson met in 1969 whilst working in a book warehouse.
 Each had previous bandmates who were interested in forming a new group.
-Wilson, Hannaford, Young and Duncan formed Sons of the Vegetal Mother later that year, a group with an experimental Progressive rock sound.
+Wilson, Hannaford, Young and Duncan formed Sons of the Vegetal Mother later that year, a group with an experimental progressive rock sound.
 Other members included: Rudd (bass), Trevor Griffin (piano), Jeremy Kellock (Jeremy Noone) (tenor sax), Tim Partridge (bass), Ian Wallace (alto sax), Simon Wettenhall (trumpet) and Bruce Woodcock (tenor sax).